Get the newsletter.

 Finally, taste for seasoning.
 The feta and pasta will add salt, but you may want to add a little more to the overall dish.
 And arugula is known for its peppery taste, but you should still add some fresh black pepper to gild this lilly.

-Salad Pasta Salad With Feta
+Greek Pasta Salad With Feta Cheese

 Prep Time10 minutes